“If you’re doing something for your dreams, no matter how small, then you’ve already set yourself apart from the crowd.”

 Doesn’t matter whether others praise you or not, or whether you become a millionaire.
 How much you gain doesn’t matter much, either.

-So what should you do when you’re willing to work on your dreams?
+So what should you do when you’re willing to follow your dreams?

 It’s rather simple.